PeterWxin/powershell/MicrosoftTeams/Readme.md

 1. Run the command line:
   > Install-Module -Name MicrosoftTeams

-(Note: it may prompt to install "NuGet provider" first, so please input "Y" to install it...)
+(Note: it may prompt "NuGet provider is required to continue...", so please input "Y" to install it first.)

 2. Run 'Import-Module MicrosoftTeams'